tomef96/xyz/README.md

    curl -X POST \
    http://localhost:8081/posts \
    -H "Content-Type: application/json" \
-   -d '{"title":"A Day in the Life at Coop","body":"I started the day with..."}'
+   -d '{"title":"A Day in the Life at Google","body":"I started the day with..."}'
    ```

 3. Notice that the log service almost immediately prints information about the post.